Can I Sue My Internet Provider?

-Broadly speaking, net neutrality is the principle that ISPs treat all internet traffic the same.
+In general, net neutrality is the principle that ISPs treat all internet traffic the same.
 With net neutrality, ISPs cannot engage in “throttling" (slowing down of traffic), blocking certain sites, or charging separately for online content.
-If there is no net neutrality, however, ISPs can prioritize certain types of traffic (like Netflix, YouTube, or other big companies) and charge consumers for differing service levels.
-Basically, most consumers want net neutrality; most ISPs don't.
+If there is no net neutrality, however, ISPs can prioritize certain types of traffic such as Netflix, YouTube, or other big companies, and charge consumers for differing service levels.
+Most consumers want net neutrality; most ISPs don't.

 The federal government has gone back and forth on net neutrality.
 Under the Obama Administration, the FCC issued a rule requiring it.
 The Trump Administration repealed that rule.
-The Biden Administration has advocated for net neutrality, but the FCC hasn't acted yet because the FCC chair is vacant and the remaining four commissioners are split (two for, two against).
+The Biden Administration has advocated for net neutrality, but as of early 2024, the FCC hasn't acted yet because the FCC chair is vacant and the remaining four commissioners are split.

 Disputes With Your ISP

 As a practical matter net neutrality doesn't help you if your internet service goes out or your ISP overcharges you.
-We all have heard stories or have one of our own.
+We all have heard stories or have some of our own.

-Episodes like this can be frustrating.
-But losing your internet can be a real problem for people who work from home or for small businesses.
+Episodes like this can be frustrating, but losing your internet can be a real problem for people who work from home or for small businesses.
 According to the Census Bureau of the United States Department of Commerce, the estimate of U.S. e-commerce sales for the third quarter of 2021 totaled nearly $214.6 billion.
-Even a temporary service outage on, say, Black Friday can be devastating for some salespeople.
+A temporary service outage on, say, Black Friday can be devastating for some salespeople.

 What Are Your Options?

 Before you decide what to do, however, you need to think about whether it's even worth the fight.
 These are hard cases to win.
-Virtually all ISP agreements contain limits on liability (many to the cost of a month's bill) and essentially excuse any bad service issues that may arise on their end whatsoever.
-You should make sure you understand your service agreement before you act (and consider bringing a consumer protection attorney in if you have questions).
+Most, if not all, ISP agreements contain liability limits, many to the cost of a month's bill, and more or less excuse any bad service issues that may arise on their end whatsoever.
+You should make sure you understand your service agreement before you act and consider bringing a consumer protection attorney in if you have questions.

 Option One: File a Lawsuit in Small Claims Court

 Depending on your ISP and the amount in dispute, you may be able to bring a lawsuit, but only in small claims court.
-Almost all major ISPs (e.g., Verizon, AT&T Inc., Frontier, Optimum, Spectrum, etc.) include such a restriction in their terms of service.
+Almost all major ISPs, such as Verizon, AT&T Inc., Frontier, Optimum, Spectrum, etc., include such a restriction in their terms of service.
 You generally waive the right to a jury trial or to file a class action in federal court.
 The upsides are that you may be able to recover something if your dispute is small and that you might be able to handle the matter yourself, without an attorney.

 The major downside is that small claims courts can only handle cases up to a limited amount.
 In Kentucky and Rhode Island, the most you can recover is $2,500.
 In Delaware and Tennessee, that amount is $25,000.
 The other states fall in between, with many at $10,000.
 That may be fine for you if you are suing over a small billing dispute, but if you lose a day of online sales because your internet connection is down, the amount at issue may be much more.

 A footnote here: Comcast (Xfinity) is different.
-According to its terms and conditions of service, virtually all claims must be arbitrated (which we discuss below), but you can opt out of arbitration if you notify the company of your choice within 30 days of when your service starts.
+According to its terms and conditions of service, just about all claims must be arbitrated (which we discuss below), but you can opt out of arbitration if you notify the company of your choice within 30 days of when your service starts.
 So you still have a way to preserve your right to go to court as long as you act close to when you sign up.

 Option Two: Pursue Arbitration

-Arbitration may be your best (or only) option, particularly if your claim is large.
-Arbitration is a process by which the parties to a dispute hire an impartial third party (an arbitrator) to resolve it without a judge being involved.
-Arbitration can arguably be a cheaper, simpler, and faster way of getting a final decision.
-Some lawyers really like it.
+Arbitration may be your best or only option, particularly if your claim is large.
+Arbitration is a process by which the parties to a dispute hire an impartial third party, called an arbitrator, to resolve it without a judge being involved.
+Arbitration can often be a cheaper, simpler, and faster way of getting a final decision.

-Others don't.
-In practice, arbitration can sometimes be expensive (sometimes just as expensive as a lawsuit) and lengthy.
+Some lawyers like it, while others don't.
+In practice, arbitration can sometimes be as expensive and lengthy as a lawsuit.
 The rules may help you, but they can also complicate things, result in seemingly arbitrary decisions, or even make it harder for you to win (the ISP drafted the arbitration agreement, after all).
-There is no jury and you typically lose any right to appeal (which again may help you or hurt you, depending on the dispute).
+There is no jury and you typically lose any right to appeal, which again may help you or hurt you, depending on the dispute.

-If you are considering bringing an arbitration against your ISP, you should strongly consider consulting with an experienced consumer protection attorney.
+If you are considering bringing an arbitration against your ISP, you should give strong consideration to consulting with an experienced consumer protection attorney.

 Option Three: FCC Complaints

-You may not get satisfaction in either a small claims court or through arbitration.
-You have another option: You can file a complaint with the FCC.
+If you don't get satisfaction in either a small claims court or through arbitration, you have another option: You can file a complaint with the FCC.